+Q

-Q Can EMF exposure damage DNA?
+Can EMF exposure damage DNA?

 Studies have attempted to determine whether EMF has genotoxic potential; that is, whether EMF exposure can alter the genetic material of living organisms.
 This question is important because genotoxic agents often also cause cancer or birth defects.
 Studies of genotoxicity have included tests on bacteria, fruit flies, and some tests on rats and mice.
-Nearly 100 studies on EMF genotoxicity have been reported.
-Most evidence suggests that EMF exposure is not genotoxic.
-Based on experiments with cells, some researchers have suggested that EMF exposure may inhibit the cell's ability to repair normal DNA damage, but this idea remains speculative because of the lack of genotoxicity observed in EMF animal studies.
+Nearly 100 studies on EMF genotoxic: Based on experiments with cells, some researchers have suggested that EMF exposure may inhibit the cell's ability to repair normal DNA damage, but this idea remains speculative because of the lack of genotoxicity observed in EMF animal studies.